eway-crm/acf-options-for-polylang/README.md

 # How ?

-This plugin is storing a value for each language into database. <b>That means at activation, all data will not be anymore available, but still in database.</b>Then Polylang's lang is used to get the values from the DB.
-Simply contribute your option page by selecting the Polylang's language from admin flags ui.
+This plugin will store a value for each language into database.
+Then Polylang's languages are used to get the values from the DB. <b>That means at activation, all existing data will not be anymore available, but still in database.
+You will retrieve it ad plugin deactivation.</b>

+Then to set and contribute your option page, simply use the Polylang's language admin flags ui.

 # Requirements